Skip to Content

 How Does Child Support Work in Tennessee?

-Tennessee child support operates under the premise that children should continue to receive the same level of financial support they would have had their parents stayed together.
-This financial support is crucial in providing stability and meeting the child's needs.
-Payments are often made monthly and are intended to cover a portion of the child's living expenses.
+Tennessee child support operates on the principle that children should receive the same level of financial support they would have had if their parents remained together.
+Payments are typically made monthly and cover a portion of the child’s ongoing living expenses.

 How Is Child Support Calculated?

-• Number of days each parent spends with the child annually
+• The number of annual parenting days each parent has with the child

 Is Child Support Mandatory in Tennessee?